buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

                                       util.Interpolate("%(prop:SOME_JAVA_LIB_HOME)s")]))

 Note that this step requires that the Buildslave be at least version 0.8.3.
-For previous versions, no environment variables are available (the slave environment will appear to be empty).
+For previous versions, no environment variables are available (the worker environment will appear to be empty).

 .. index:: Properties; triggering schedulers